poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-16-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

 doesn't change anything - as long as malloc in glibc is concerned, this is the same as doing `malloc(16)`.

-Writing to the stack or dynamically loaded libraries is off-limits because of ASLR.
+~~Writing to the stack or dynamically loaded libraries is off-limits because of ASLR~~ (check out the post-mortem).
 But what we can potentially write to is our binary because of the two facts about brk and write syscalls mentioned at the beginning of the write-up!